timescale/docs/api/chunk_compression_stats.md

 Get chunk-specific statistics related to hypertable compression.
 All sizes are in bytes.

-This view shows the cached size of chunks.
-The cached sizes are computed when `compress_chunk` is executed, or when a compression policy touches the chunk.
-An insert into a compressed chunk does not update the cached sizes.
-For more information about how to compute exact sizes, rather than cached sizes, see the `chunks_detailed_size` section.
+This function shows the compressed size of chunks, computed when the `compress_chunk` is manually executed, or when a compression policy processes the chunk.
+An insert into a compressed chunk does not update the compressed sizes.
+For more information about how to compute chunk sizes, see the `chunks_detailed_size` section.

 ### Required arguments